letfelipemarques/pitchperfect/README.md

 # Pitch Perfect

-This is my code for one of the Udacity's iOS Development Nanodegree program.
+This is my code for one of the Udacity's iOS Development Nanodegree program apps.

 ## Description